sndrake/StatsWorkshop/StatsWorkshop.md

 Anova(ANOVA_3)
 ~~~

-For now, let's use the function that uses the interaction term (ANOVA_2).
+For now, let's use the function that uses the interaction term (Model_ANOVA).

 You should see that there is a significant interaction between Intervention and Proficiency, and there are also significant differences between the two levels of Intervention (before/after) and Proficiency (intermediate/advanced).

 Let's also look at the mean scores for each level that we're interested in.
-To do that, use the command `model.tables(ANOVA_2,"means")`.
+To do that, use the command `model.tables(Model_ANOVA,"means")`.
 The first argument in parentheses is the model you want to look at, and the second argument is the descriptive statistic that you want to see.

 Hypothetically, let's say you wanted to present this data for a conference, write it up, or maybe show it to your lab members.
 Humans are visual creatures, so let's put these results in a graph.